Bill Clinton: Early life and career

-In Hot Springs, Clinton attended St. John's Catholic Elementary School, Ramble Elementary School, and whites only Hot Springs High School, where he was an active student leader, avid reader, and musician.
+In Hot Springs, Clinton attended St. John's Catholic Elementary School, Ramble Elementary School, and the segregated Hot Springs High School, where he was an active student leader, avid reader, and musician.
 Clinton was in the chorus and played the tenor saxophone, winning first chair in the state band's saxophone section.
+While in high school, Clinton performed for two years in a jazz trio, The 3 Kings, with Randy Goodrum, who became a successful professional pianist.

 In 1961, Clinton became a member of the Hot Springs Chapter of the Order of DeMolay, a youth group affiliated with Freemasonry, but he never became a Freemason.
-He briefly considered dedicating his life to music, but as he noted in his autobiography My Life:
+He briefly considered dedicating his life to music, but felt that his musical skills would never match the skills of the best musicians, so pursued politics instead.

-Clinton began an interest in law at Hot Springs High, when he took up the challenge to argue the defense of the ancient Roman senator Catiline in a mock trial in his Latin class.
+Clinton began an interest in law at Hot Springs High when he took up the challenge to argue the defense of the ancient Roman senator Catiline in a mock trial in his Latin class.
 After a vigorous defense that made use of his "budding rhetorical and political skills", he told the Latin teacher Elizabeth Buck it "made him realize that someday he would study law".

 Clinton has identified two influential moments in his life, both occurring in 1963, that contributed to his decision to become a public figure.
 One was his visit as a Boys Nation senator to the White House to meet President John F. Kennedy.
 The other was watching Martin Luther King Jr.'s 1963 "I Have a Dream" speech on TV, which impressed him so much that he later memorized it.

 College and law school years

 Georgetown University

-With the aid of scholarships, Clinton attended the School of Foreign Service at Georgetown University in Washington, D.C., receiving a bachelor of science in foreign service degree in 1968.
-Georgetown was the only school where Clinton applied.
+With the aid of scholarships, Clinton attended the School of Foreign Service at Georgetown University in Washington, D.C., receiving a Bachelor of Science in foreign service in 1968.
+Georgetown was the only university where Clinton applied.

 In 1964 and 1965, Clinton won elections for class president.
-From 1964 to 1967, he was an intern and then a clerk in the office of Arkansas Senator J. William Fulbright.
+From 1964 to 1967, he was an intern and then a clerk in the office of Arkansas senator J. William Fulbright.
 While in college, he became a brother of service fraternity Alpha Phi Omega and was elected to Phi Beta Kappa.
 He is a member of Kappa Kappa Psi honorary band fraternity.